DeXP/dexp.github.io/_posts/articles/2017-08-08-advanced-jekyll.md

 There is a list of projects on left.
 And active project options on the right (the active project is highlighted with blue in projects list ).
 To create your game you need to click "Add New Project" under the list of projects.
 Further, the engine will ask a few simple questions.
 Remember the name of the game should be in English (do not use international/unicode symbols).{% endraw %}
 ```

 The Markdown code is much better.
-Just give it a try!
+Just give it a try.